90+ Creative Drawing Ideas for Artists Who Need Fresh Ideas

 Plants

-Plants come in a variety of shapes and sizes, which make them fun things to draw.
+Plants come in a variety of shapes and sizes, creating a wide range of interesting things to draw.
 If you are a beginner, you can focus on drawing leaves, and if you are more experienced, you can try to draw full plants of different species.

 <